-She’s an arts organiser and runs a project called The Spaghetti Factory with Eve Cromwell, which aims to support early career artists in the North East.
+She’s also an arts organiser and runs a project called The Spaghetti Factory with Eve Cromwell, which aims to support early career artists in the North East.
 She’s a board member for Round Lemon and works as Gallery Manager at Gallagher & Turner.

 ‘I explore ideas through making sculpture, painting, artist books, printmaking and curating exhibitions.
 My studio work is experimentation between surface, space and colour and is usually abstract.
 The themes I investigate are: